EspinosaLeal/arcada_dl/README.md

 4. Repeat steps 1 to 3  until you are happy with the results.

-5. Optional: Check batch jobs run time and resource utilization using `seff`
+5. Optional: Check batch jobs runtime and resource utilization using `seff`

         seff slurmjobid # The slurm job id is the xxxxxxxx part in the file name (slurm-xxxxxxxx.out)